A note on representation-finite symmetric algebras: The characterisations

 We assume each simple module $S_i$ has $\Omega$-period diving $4$.
 Then there is an exact sequence

 with ${\rm Im} (d_k) \cong \Omega^k(S_i)$ for $1\leq k\leq 3$.
 Here $P_i^+ = \oplus_{\alpha: i\to j} P_j$ and $P_i^- = \oplus_{\gamma: k\to i} P_k$.

 \begin{lemma} Let $\La$ be an indecomposable basic symmetric algebra such that all indecomposable non-projective modules have period dividing $4$.
-Then the following are equivalent:\\ (a) There is a simple module $S$ such that $\Omega^2(S)$ is simple.\\ (b) The quiver of $\La$ has an arrow $\alpha: i\to j$ such that $i^+ = \{ \alpha \} = j^-$.\\ (c) There is a vertex $i$ of the quiver with $|P_i| = |P_i^+| = |P_i^-|$ where $|-|$ denotes dimension.\\ If these hold then $\La$ has finite type.\\ \end{lemma}
+Then the following are equivalent:\\ (a) There is a simple module $S$ such that $\Omega^2(S)$ is simple.\\ (b) There is a vertex $i$ of the quiver with $|P_i| = |P_i^{+}| = |P_i^{-}|$ where $|-|$ denotes dimension.\\ (c) The Gabriel quiver of $\La$ is either one vertex with one loop, or it is of the form .\\ (d) The quiver of $\La$ has an arrow $\alpha: i\to j$ such that $i^+ = \{ \alpha \} = j^-$.\\ If these hold then $\La$ has finite type. \end{lemma}